mmilkin/cchaser/README.md

 This projects secondary purpose is to provide an example of how one might integrate a flask app with the GPIO pins of a Raspberry Pi.
 To control two independent DC motors while streaming 'live' video.

-Pin Settup and wiring
+Pin settup and wiring
 ----------
     PIN 4, 17 should be wired to the inputs of a microcontroller attached to DC (Driving Motor) PIN 24, 25 should be wired to the inputs of a microcontroller attached to DC (Turning Motor)

 A good simple motor controller [L293D](http://www.ti.com/lit/ds/symlink/l293d.pdf)